firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

 122 Main Street, PO Box 130, Romsey Vic 3434

 The RMI has been a part of Romsey for well over 100 years and she will be here in another 100, however, any building that is over 100 years old needs lots of love and care.
 The CoM strives to bring this “Grand Old Lady” back to her former glory.

-In June 2017 we applied for funds from DELWP to repair the damaged plaster and render in the main hall and Supper Room.
-We were successful and these works were carried out in August.
-The north wall of the foyer was also repaired so that the WW1 Honour Rolls could be rehung after their repair and restoration works (Grant from Department of Premier & Cabinet)
+The north wall of the foyer was repaired and repainted so that the WW1 Honour Rolls could be rehung after their repair and restoration works (Shared project – CoM & Department of Premier & Cabinet)

 The main hall, which holds up to 200 people and includes a stage, is available for hire to members of the community however if you are looking for something smaller, we have various rooms available that hold up to 30 people.

-The CoM works hard to make the hire of our facilities as economic as possible for the community however hire charges must assist us to cover the cost of insurance, cleaning, electricity, gas, repairs and maintenance and ongoing improvements.
+The CoM works hard to make the hire of our facilities as economic as possible for the community however hire charges are vital as we must cover the cost of insurance, cleaning, electricity, gas, water, rates, repairs and maintenance and any ongoing improvements.